SeisPiano/DownloadSeisData/README.md

 ```shell
 bash a1_get_metadata.bash
 ```
-Then a metadata text file will be generated, and users can change the fourth column (start) and fifth column (end) to the required time.
+Then a metadata text file will be generated, and users can change the fourth column (start) and fifth column (end) to download the data of the corresponding time interval.

 ```
 XO WD52 HDH,HH1,HH2,HHZ 2018-07-18 2019-09-03 54.046622 -159.346215 -2563.6